-Insurance fraud can be well planned with a network of perpetrators working in tandem, or committed by a single person in a moment of duplicity.
+A network of perpetrators working in tandem, or a single person working in a moment of duplicity, can plan and commit insurance fraud.
 The constant across all fraudulent claims is their result: they drive up premiums for all insurers.

 “Fraud can be a way for organized crime to bring in revenue and support its other operations.
 It can be a way for dishonest people to take advantage of unsuspecting citizens – sometimes threatening them with violence or retribution.
 Beyond that, there are also people across our province who are put at risk every time a car accident is staged to potentially secure accident benefits for the so-called victims.”

-By raising premiums across the board meaning honest, hard-working Canadians who are bearing the real cost of fraud.
+To cope with the cost of fraudulent claims, insurance companies raise premiums across the board — meaning, honest, hard-working Canadians bear the real cost of fraud.

-According to Forgeron, stronger anti-fraud measures and harsher penalties for committing insurance fraud must be instituted, or the average insurance policyholder will continue to pay the price.
+According to Forgeron, more robust anti-fraud measures and harsher penalties for committing insurance fraud must be instituted, or the average insurance policyholder will continue to pay the price.

 “We are just beginning to understand the many benefits of having insurance companies work together to reduce fraud.
 We’re spotting trends that we couldn’t see before – when each company was trying to solve this problem on its own.
 To ensure this collaboration happens more often, we are working on establishing a framework that encourages insurers to share information for the purposes of fraud detection.”

-Forgeron wrapped up his recent talk with an appeal to the public to be part of the solution:
+Forgeron wrapped up with an appeal to the public to be part of the solution: